linsomniac/rgca/README.md

 # RG Certificate Authority Helper

-This is a work in progress experiment to make generating self-signed SSL certificates easier to manage.
+This is an extremely powerful and flexible command-line tool for creating and managing a Certificate Authority and associated certificates.
+It is much less cumbersome to use than the OpenSSL command-line, with a simple and intuitive command-line.
+Simple CAs and certs can be generated directly from the CLI, while more complex uses can be simplified via config files and the environment.

 # Features

-- Quick "show cert info": "rgca cert show FILE" (as opposed to "openssl x509 -in FILE -noout -text").
-- Rich command-line and config file to control cert generation.
 - Pre/post scripts to manage certs (say, deploying them to a server, committing serial/index to git)
 - Config groups so you can easily select between sets of configs (`rgca --type corporate cert new www.example.com` vs. `--type developer`).
-- Everything can be controlled by command line arguments.  (`rgca cert new --valid-days 365 --bits 1024 --OU WidgetUnit`, see "rgca cert new --help" below).
+- Everything can be controlled by command line arguments, config files, or the environment.  (`rgca cert new --valid-days 365 --bits 1024 --OU WidgetUnit`, see "rgca cert new --help" below).
+- A new cert can be generated based on values from a previous cert (see "--env-from-cert" below).
+- Quick "show cert info": "rgca cert show FILE" (as opposed to "openssl x509 -in FILE -noout -text").

 ## Requirements